hasadna/hasadna-iac/README.md

 ```

 Vault token is short-lived, so for long sessions you may need to re-authenticate and set the new token with `export VAULT_TOKEN=...`

-If you want to make changes to the code, you can mount the current directory into the container with `-v `pwd`:/home/atlantis/hasadna-iac`